 Level 3 offences are managed by the Assistant Head Student Progress and/or the Deputy Headteacher.
-These are major and significant challenges to the culture of the school, and will result in a parental meeting and Book or a period of internal isolation.
+These are major and significant challenges to the culture of the school, and will result in a parental meeting and Book or a period of internal isolation or a period of suspension.